CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "name": {
     "ctxt": "clothing",           // Optional translation context.
 Useful when a string has multiple meanings that need to be translated differently in other languages.
     "str": "pair of socks",       // The name appearing in the examine box.
 Can be more than one word separated by spaces "str_pl": "pairs of socks"    // Optional.
-If a name has an irregular plural form (i.e. cannot be formed by simply appending "s" to the singular form), then this should be specified. "str_sp" can be used if the singular and plural forms are the same
+If a name has an irregular plural form (i.e. cannot be formed by simply appending "s" to the singular form), then this should be specified. "str_pl" may also be needed if the unit test cannot determine if the correct plural form can be formed by simply appending "s". "str_sp" should be used instead of "str" or "str_pl" if the singular and plural forms are the same.
 },
 "conditional_names": [ {          // Optional list of names that will be applied in specified conditions (see Conditional Naming section for more details).
     "type": "COMPONENT_ID",       // The condition type.